SnoxBox/AI_BUDDY_V2/readme.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the ChatGPT Buddy extension, please follow these steps:
+If you'd like to contribute to the Buddy AI extension, please follow these steps:

 1. Fork this repository.
 2. Create a new branch for your feature or bug fix.